brybrant/rollup-plugin-three-minify/README.md

 Every material (except `RawShaderMaterial`) requires a specific set of [`includes`](#includes) to render, otherwise the renderer will crash.

 This plugin will keep only the necessary `includes` for each material in this option.
-Some material features will fail unless you specify them in the [`features`](#features) option.
+Some optional material features will not work unless you specify them in the [`features`](#features) option.

 #### Type `MaterialName`:
 - `background` (for "flat" textures on `Scene.background`)